kata-ai/kata-platform-docs/docs/channels/slack.md

 ![Copy Webhook](./images/slack/copy_webhoook.png)

-Next, back to the browser, and go to "Event Subscriptions" tab then switch "Enable Events" to "on"
+Next, back to the browser, and go to "Event Subscriptions" tab then switch "Enable Events" to "on".

 ![Event Subcriptions](./images/slack/event.png)
 ![Enable Events](./images/slack/toggle_on.png)